MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/alt-overview.md

 These basic processes will help align spending and establish a foundation for the cost management discipline.

-## Common Corporate Policies to strengthen a Cost Management Discipline
+## Common Policy Statements to strengthen a Cost Management Discipline

-In addition to the core processes for establishing and monitoring the baseline, there are a number of policies that can be implemented to mitigate business risks.
-This section will outline a few common policies:
+In addition to the core processes for establishing and monitoring the baseline, there are a number of policy statements that can be implemented to mitigate business risks.
+This section will outline a few common policy statements:

 **Future Proof:** Current criteria doesn't warrant an investment in a Cost Management Discipline from the governance team.
 However, such an investment is anticipated in the future.
 Current policy requires that all assets deployed to the cloud be associated with a billing unit, application/workload, and meet naming standards.
 This policy will ensure that future cost management efforts will be effective.
 For guidance on establishing a future proofed foundation, see the [design guide for Cloud Native deployments](../design-guides/future-proof.md).